adri-standard/adri/SECURITY.md

 ### Response Timeline

-You can expect the following response timeline:
+**IMPORTANT: These are aspirational timelines, not contractual commitments.**

+We will make reasonable efforts to respond when maintainer time permits:

-- **Initial Response**: Within 48 hours of receiving your report
+- **Initial Response**: Typically 5-7 business days, may vary significantly
-- **Status Update**: Within 7 days with our assessment and next steps
-- **Resolution**: We aim to resolve critical vulnerabilities within 30 days
+- **Status Update**: Approximately 2 weeks, subject to maintainer availability
+- **Resolution**: Best effort basis, complexity and volunteer availability dependent

+**No SLA or guaranteed response times are provided.
+This is volunteer-maintained software.**

 ### What to Expect